rpusec/Checkers/README.md

 - separate DOM into chat and user folders [DONE]
 - make a mechanism that will show which player is waiting in the game room
 - make chatting available only between player and their opponent when in chat room
-- kadgod se desi neki illegal move tjekom igre, izbaci playera van
+- kadgod se desi neki illegal move tjekom igre, izbaci playera van [DONE]
 - kada je alert uljucen, ne updatea se playerov expartion time